 The graduate council directs graduate work, its chairman serving as executive officer in such relations as registration and graduating exercises.
-To each graduate student an adviser from his major department is assigned by the chairman of the council; it is the duty of the adviser to assist the student and the council chairman in planning the student's sequence of courses, and in the preparation of thesis.
+To each graduate student an adviser from his major department is assigned; it is the duty of the adviser to assist the student and the council chairman in planning the student's sequence of courses, and in the preparation of thesis.